 Are there any noteworthy proposals for reform in your jurisdiction?

-The Macron Law and the Rebsamen Law, which came into force in August 2015, introduced significant changes to several areas of French employment law such as:
+The Work Law, known as ‘Loi travail’, which came into force in August 2016, introduced significant changes to several areas of French employment law, including:

 What are the emerging trends in employment law in your jurisdiction?

 France has reformed many areas of employment, albeit gradually.

 Company-level negotiation has been boosted by extending the scope of agreements.
 In particular, a company referendum can now be used as an alternative to sign an agreement proposed by unions.

 The government has also continued to make consultation timelines more predictable by recently extending fixed-term consultation periods to the health and safety committee.

 Employer’s strict liability regarding harassment has been relaxed if employers can prove that they have implemented preventive measures and took immediate actions to stop harassment.

 With the backlog of cases that most courts are experiencing in France, individual employment litigations can take up to two years to be listed.
 Efforts are being deployed to fast track proceedings in several ways, including prioritising simpler matters and limiting the possibility to adjourn hearings.
 More complex cases will be heard by a professional judge working alongside the laymen judges elected to the Employment Tribunal.

 The employment relationship